nth-chile/next-js-starter-avi/z-notes.md

 Questions for Jared
 ===================
+*** GITHUB SECURITY UPDATE!!

+TODO
+================
 - how to put functionality behind a modal confirm message
 - how to use cookies in react

-TODO
-================
 * Store user_id in globally accessible variable - IMPORTANT!!
 * Configure custom fields within Auth0 (username, user_id?)
 - Store billing info from Stripe